One of the most serious chronic illnesses dogs suffer from is canine diabetes — a disease characterized by improper pancreas function.

 - Contains tons of protein

-- Multi-protein dog foods aren’t a great choice for dogs with food allergies
+- Multi-protein dog foods aren’t great for dogs with food allergies

 - 70% fresh, raw, or dried animal ingredients, along with vegetables, fruits, and botanicals.